Plumbly

 Vent pipes are also crucial, allowing air into the system, helping water flow, and preventing vacuum formation.
 Without proper venting, drains can gurgle and drain slowly.
 Finally, cleanouts are access points in your plumbing system that allow for the inspection and clearing of blockages when necessary.

-Grease and food particles are common culprits of clogs in kitchen sink drains.
 When hot grease cools, it solidifies and sticks to pipe walls, gradually narrowing the passage.
 In bathroom sink drains and tubs, hair and soap scum are the main problems, as hair combines with soap residue to form stubborn blockages that trap other debris.
 Meanwhile, toilet drains typically clog from excessive toilet paper or flushing inappropriate items like wipes or paper towels.

 Mineral buildup from hard water can also narrow pipes over time, especially in older homes.
 This creates rough surfaces where debris catches more easily.
 Additionally, tree roots seeking moisture can infiltrate underground drain lines, creating significant blockages that require professional help to remove.

-Daily Practices to Prevent Clogged Drains
+Daily Practices to prevent clogged drains

 Simple daily habits can save you from inconvenient drain clogs.
 These preventative measures require minimal effort but offer significant benefits for maintaining clear pipes throughout your home.